arei/talks/ScaleYou/outline.md

 		- Give Talks.
 		- Make small talk.

-	So that's it.
-	That's my advice to Scaling you
-	and advancing to the next level.

-	But before I leave you
-	A couple of other small things
-	I have learned over a very long career that I think can help you out.

-	1. Change jobs
-	There is no disputing the math here.
-	Stay in your current job, get a 3% raise.
-	Change jobs, get a 10% raise.
-	Yes, I do understand a job is more than just money.
-	And the other 4 motivations we discussed illustrate that.
-	But money is a big part of that.
-	My advice for new people starting their career is always the same.
-	Stay in your first job for 2 years, then switch every 1 to 3 years after that.
-	Sure you will get some bad jobs along the way
-	So you just move on.

-70	2.
-Dont Coast
-	I see so many software engineer coasting.
-	They just do their job, collect their pay check, go home and watch TV.
-	That's fine, but they are actively choosing to not grow.

-	3. Scope of work
-	As you grow in your career
-	you will be tasked with projects that are increasingly larger in scope.
-	At the Junior level your scope is very small, the file/class/function scope.
-	At the Mid level it expands, the folder level; a collection of classes, a feature.
-	At the senior level is expands again, the system level; how a large system works all together.
-	At the principal level you are usually at the product level; how does the entire product work together.
-	Beyond principal, you are generally working at the company level; how do all the products work together.

-	4. Advocate for Yourself
-	Nobody is going to toot your horn for you.
-	You must be your own marketing department.
-	Make sure that when you do something you think is clever or cool or exciting
-	that you share it with your leadership and your peers.

-	5. Speak Up
-	You dont have to be the loudest person in the meeting But you should always be part of the meeting.
-	Even if its only to ask a question or to echo someone else point.
-	Being queit is not doing you any favors.
-	And I know it sometimes can be very hard to speak up when there are a lot of other loud people never yielding the floor.
-	Find a way.
-Raise you fucking hand if you have to.

-	6. Encourage Others
-	Always encourage your peers, your boss, your employees.
-	If someone says something you agree with, echo and give credit.
-	Raise people up around you.

 	Alright.
 	I've given you a lot of advice here.
 	Take it or not.